fiduswriter/citeproc-plus/README.md

 # citeproc-plus
 Citeproc-js + citation styles bundled

-This is a **early release** so be aware that the API may change or this package may disappear altogether.
-The point of this package is to show that it's possible to bundle citeproc-js with the localizations and the 2000+ independent styles from https://github.com/citation-style-language/.
+This is an **early version** so be aware that the API may change.
+The point of this package is to bundle citeproc-js with the localizations and the 2000+ independent styles from https://github.com/citation-style-language/.
 You can try a demo at https://fiduswriter.github.io/citeproc-plus/.

 This package is meant for those who want to use [citeproc-js](https://github.com/Juris-M/citeproc-js), but don't want to have to deal with retrieving and storing citation styles and localizations from other places on the web.

-How to install
+How to use
 =======

 1. Install it from npm together with your other dependencies:

     npm install citeproc-plus --save

 2. Install a plugin for your bundler to handle resources other than JavaScript files as separate files, for example [Webpack's File Loader](https://github.com/webpack-contrib/file-loader).
 Configure it so that it handles files with the ending `.csljson`.
 In the case of Webpack's File Loader, that would be a webpack.config.js with setting such as:

 ```js